Tuesday, June 30, 2009

 In a medium saucepan over medium-high heat, melt butter.
 When butter is melted, add flour and 1/4 cup of milk.
 Stir to get a paste.

+Immediately add cheese a handful at a time, stirring constantly.
 Add milk as you go along, as you see fit.
 There is not a precise milk measurement because it varies depending on your cheese and volume.
 You do not want runny/watery sauce.
 It should have a good thickness, so add milk slowly.
 You can always add more to thin sauce.

+When all of the cheese has been added, stir until a good thick cheese sauce has been attained.
 Salt and pepper to taste, though you probably will not need much salt.
 Until all of the cheese is added, heat on high heat.
 You should turn down the heat to medium-low once all cheese is added, making sure to stir often to avoid cheese congealing or burning on the bottom.
 Keep on low if you are waiting for the pasta to be done.
 When the pasta is done, pour into a strainer and drain water.
 In a large oven proof bowl add 50% of pasta, add 50% of sauce, and add a layer of breadcrumbs.
 Then add remaining pasta, remaining sauce, and top with a layer of breadcrumbs.
 Bake at 350° for 30 minutes.
 Cool for 0-5 minutes and serve.

 1 stick butter